 Where: 501 East 17th Ave., Denver.

 Hours: Sunday – Thursday 4 – 11 p.m., Friday and Saturday 2 – 11 p.m.

-Lowdown: Executive chef Thach Tran recently took the helm at Ace Eat Serve, and his new menu features remarkable renditions of items from across Asia, including three innovative noodle bowls.
+Lowdown: When executive chef Thach Tran took the helm at Ace Eat Serve, he staked his claim with a dynamic menu featuring remarkable renditions of items from across Asia, including three innovative noodle bowls.
 The spice beef ramen ($15) is braised short rib, wheat noodles, daikon, shiso, bean sprouts and bok choy is a light, savory broth that is as reminiscent of pho as it is of its Japanese counterpart.
 The pork belly tonkotsu ($14) features tender pork belly, wheat noodles, egg, soy, scallions and mushrooms in a rich broth.
 A house-made black garlic oil ties the whole thing together in fragrant fashion.